Spyware007/Animating-Buttons/README.md

    git push origin my-new-branch
    ```

-4. Finally, create a new pull request from your forked repository
+4. Finally, create a new pull request from your forked repository.

-create a new pull request from your forked repository.
-To know more about how to contribute, read the [Countributing Guidelines](https://github.com/arcVaishali/Animating-Buttons/blob/main/CONTRIBUTING.md) 🚀🚀
+5. To know more about how to contribute, read the [Countributing Guidelines](https://github.com/arcVaishali/Animating-Buttons/blob/main/CONTRIBUTING.md) 🚀🚀

-5. You can refer to the following articles on basics of Git and Github and *also contact the Project   Mentors, in case you are stuck:*
+6. You can refer to the following articles on basics of Git and Github and *also contact the Project   Mentors, in case you are stuck:*
      - [Forking a Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
      - [Cloning a Repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/working-with-your-remote-repository-on-github-or-github-enterprise/creating-an-issue-or-pull-request-from-github-desktop)
      - [How to create a Pull Request](https://opensource.com/article/19/7/create-pull-request-github)